MhmdFVC/VC-Mouse-Fix/readme.md

 Based off of [Lighnat0r's mouse sensitivity reset script](https://github.com/Lighnat0r-pers/Files/blob/master/GTA%20VC%20No%20Mouse%20Sensitivity%20Reset.zip), but modified to be specifically for VC and includes y-axis sensitivity fix functionality.
 Now also includes a nasty game fix which means that you can get blood etc. even on French/German locales.
 **This is the only mouse fix permitted for Vice City speedruns that are to be submitted to the speedrun.com leaderboards as of 2023-04-29**

-To use, run the program and keep it open for the duration of your gaming session.
-You will not need to manually set the sensitivity in your settings more than once, even if you forget to open the program and attempt to start a new game; running the program and resetting at that point will adjust your sensitivity to the correct settings.
 ## Downloads
 Comes as an ASI file.
 Just put this into your VC directory and play.
 ### [Download Latest Version](https://github.com/MhmdFVC/VC-Mouse-Fix/releases/download/3.0/VC-Mouse-Fix.asi)